-A central feature of this curriculum is that all students are exposed to basic graduatelevel course work in the three areas of focus for the program, regardless of which focus they choose for themselves.
+A central feature of this curriculum is that all clinical students are exposed to basic graduate level course work in the three areas of focus for the program, regardless of which focus they choose for themselves.
+Of course, each student can choose to specialize in one area of focus or to combine across areas.